ropensci/chopin/README.md

         reference polygons
 -   When processing points/polygons in parallel, the entire study area will be divided into partly overlapped grids or processed through its own hierarchy.
-We suggest a flowchart to help which function to use for parallel processing below.
+We suggest two flowcharts to help which function to use for parallel processing below.
+The upper flowchart is raster-oriented and the lower one is vector-oriented.
+They are separated but supplementary to each other.
+When a user follows the raster-oriented one, they might visit the vector-oriented flowchart at each end of the raster-oriented flowchart.
     -   `par_grid`: parallelize over artificial grid polygons that are generated from the maximum extent of inputs. `par_make_gridset` is used to generate the grid polygons before running this